 Blocking/Unblocking Instruction – if a smart contract is not performing as planned, may be reasons such as error in a contract, such contract should be stopped or blocked by exclusive instructions.
 Depending on the requirements of the contract, such instructions can be of several types such as, invoke/execute the termination clause

-Function updates - depends on the PDL type, for example, some functions are Table 1
+Function updates - depends on the PDL type, for example, some functions are important see Table 1

 Reconfiguration Instruction – reconfiguring the data of the smart contract.
 For example, extend the end date of the auction contract. (may be part of minor function updates remove it?)

 Self-destruct Instruction – As discussed in clause 6.2.3